 Guidelines - judges will be looking for a high standard of design and applicants are reminded to provide as much information as possible to help the judges assess all of the nominated schemes.
-The Awards 2017 applies to work completed between 1 Jan 2015 and 31 Dec 2016 (or Jan 2012 to 31 Dec 2016 for landscaping schemes).
-Closing date for nominations is Thursday, 31 August 2017.
-Nominations must be submitted using the form available at the Civic Offices in Newcastle, libraries, the Guildhall or online.
-Nominate online here (this will open in a new window so you can refer back to this page easily if you need to refer to the criteria for nominating) or download the nomination form.
+The Awards 2019 applies to work completed between Jan 2017 and 31 Dec 2018 (or Jan 2014 to 31 Dec 2018 for landscaping schemes).
+Closing date for nominations is 31 August 2019.

 A. New buildings i Residential or ii Commercial and other